 Welcome to the new retirement.
 It’s about having the freedom to decide when and how you want to take a break from work — to rest, recharge or start a new adventure — no matter your age.
 In our Redefining Retirement series, you’ll learn how real people are living their lives to the fullest, and the steps they took to get there.

-Here, Northwestern Mutual product analyst Matt Shapiro shares how he was able to take a year off to go backpacking in Central and South America, and travel money tips he learned along the way.
+Here, Northwestern Mutual senior analytics analyst Matt Shapiro shares how he was able to take a year off to go backpacking in Central and South America, and travel money tips he learned along the way.

 I originally had the idea to travel through Central and South America in 2010, when I suggested to my wife, Sarah, that we fly to the southernmost tip of Argentina and bike it back to our home in Los Angeles for our honeymoon.
 She reminded me that I only had two weeks of vacation and hadn’t been on a bike since 8th grade, so perhaps the timing wasn’t quite right.
 (We went to Thailand instead.)